ELIZABETHONAS/Configuring-On-premises-Active-Directory-with-Azure-VMs/README.md

 <p>

  -   Create a bunch of additional users and attempt to log into client-1 with one of the users
-     - Login to DC-1 as jane_admin
+     - Login to DC-1 as elizabeth.onas
      - Open PowerShell_ise as an administrator
      - Create a new File and paste the contents of the script into it (https://github.com/joshmadakor1/AD_PS/blob/master/Generate-Names-Create-Users.ps1)
      - Run the script and observe the accounts being created
      - When finished, open ADUC and observe the accounts in the appropriate OU
-     - Attempt to log into Client-1 with one of the accounts (take note of the password in the script)
+     - The End

 </p>
 <br />